Geometry Aware Operator Transformer as an Efficient and Accurate Neural Surrogate for PDEs on Arbitrary Domains: Datasets

 \section{Datasets}

-In this work, we test GAOT on 24 benchmarks for both time-independent and time-dependent PDEs of various types, ranging from regular grids to random point clouds to highly unstructured adapted grids.
-The time-dependent and Poisson-Gauss dataset are sourced from \cite{herde2024poseidon} and \cite{rigno}, respectively.
-A static elasticity dataset is from ~\cite{geofno}.
-We have generated five additional challenging datasets: a Poisson-C-Sines dataset exhibiting multiscale properties, and four datasets for compressible fluid dynamics with highly unstructured adapted grids.
+In this work, we test GAOT on 28 benchmarks for both time-independent and time-dependent PDEs of various types, ranging from regular grids to random point clouds to highly unstructured adapted grids.
+The time-dependent and Poisson-Gauss datasets are sourced from \cite{herde2024poseidon} and \cite{rigno}, respectively.
+The static elasticity dataset is from ~\cite{geofno}.
+The DrivAerNet++ and DrivAerML datasets are taken from \cite{dvnet++} and \cite{ashton2024drivaer}, respectively, where the objective is to predict the surface pressure and wall shear stress.
+The NASA-CRM dataset is obtained from \cite{bekemeyer2025introduction}, where we similarly predict the pressure field and surface friction coefficient on the NASA Common Research Model (CRM) surface.
+For 3D car and wing aerodynamics, the full-resolution surface field is directly predicted without any downsampling.
+Furthermore, we have also generated five additional challenging datasets: a Poisson-C-Sines dataset exhibiting multiscale properties, and four datasets for compressible fluid dynamics with highly unstructured adapted grids.
 Detailed information regarding these datasets can be found in the Tab~\ref{tab:dataset_overview_modified}.

-We focus on the following PDE Types under various initial/boundary conditions and domain geometries:
+We focus on the following PDE Types simulated for various initial/boundary conditions and domain geometries:

 \paragraph{Hyper-Elastic Equation (HEE)}:

 where $\rho^s$ is the mass density, $\mathbf{u}$ is the displacement vector, and $\boldsymbol{\sigma}$ is the stress tensor.
 A constitutive model links the strain tensor $\boldsymbol{\epsilon}$ to the stress tensor.
 The material is the incompressible Rivlin-Saunders type, characterized by $ \boldsymbol{\sigma} = \frac{\partial w(\boldsymbol{\epsilon})}{\partial \boldsymbol{\epsilon}} \;\text{with}\; w(\boldsymbol{\epsilon}) = C_1 (I_1 - 3) + C_2 (I_2 - 3). $